 The MFA program at Carnegie Mellon University’s School of Art is an interdisciplinary, experimental, research-based program that provides its students with a challenging and supportive context in which to expand and develop their work and thinking as artists.
 As one of the top-ranked graduate programs1 in the country, we view art making as a vital social, critical, and intellectual pursuit.
 With four core faculty members committed to a cohort of 18 graduate students, and an additional 16 tenure and tenure-track professors within the school, the MFA program fosters intensive intellectual relationships with each of our masters candidates.
 Graduate students are encouraged to employ a comparative and intersectional approach to critical and cultural theories, and to allow this inquiry to inform and expand their notion of what it means to be an artist and to make art within our contemporary condition.

 The MFA program is guided by a core faculty of four highly active artists who provide critical oversight and intellectual support for students through one-on-one advising, mentorship, and studio visits.
-The core faculty meets with each student a minimum of three times per term, and at least one member of the core sits on each thesis committee.
 The MFA core faculty, along with our 16 full-time faculty, teach and interact across the program’s curriculum; students benefit from additional advisement from within the full-time faculty, studio visits, group critique, critical studies coursework, and more.

 Student to Faculty Ratio